A numerical study of the effects of primordial non-Gaussianities on weak lensing statistics: The degeneracy between primordial non-Gaussianity and the power spectrum normalization and matter density parameter

 As shown in the previous sections, the effects due to primordial non-Gaussianity on the various weak lensing quantities are small, in particular when we consider models with values of $f_{\rm NL}$ in the range allowed by present data.
 To better investigate the possibility of their future detection, here we will discuss their degeneracy with the effects produced by the variation of other relevant cosmological parameters.
-In particular we will focus on the degeneracy between the amount of primordial non-Gaussianity and the power spectrum normalization $\sigma_8$, which is certainly the most important source of uncertainty.
+In particular we will focus on the degeneracy between the amount of primordial non-Gaussianity and the power spectrum normalization $\sigma_8$ and matter density parameter $\Omega_{\rm m}$, which are certainly the most important source of uncertainty.

-Since the different timing in the structure formation induced by $f_{\rm NL}$ modifies the power spectrum and its amplitude, non-Gaussianity can be confused with a Gaussian model with a different $\sigma_8$ parameter.
-In particular a positive (negative) $f_{\rm NL}$ has effects similar to a higher (lower) power spectrum normalization.
-In this section we show how much the uncertainty on the value of the $\sigma_8$ normalization affects the possibility of detecting non-Gaussianity.
+Since the different timing in the structure formation induced by $f_{\rm NL}$ modifies the power spectrum and its amplitude, non-Gaussianity can be confused with a Gaussian model with a different $\sigma_8$ or $\Omega_{\rm m}$ parameter.
+In particular a positive (negative) $f_{\rm NL}$ has effects similar to a higher (lower) power spectrum normalization or matter density parameter.
+In this section we show how much the uncertainty on the value of the $\sigma_8$ normalization affects the possibility of detecting non-Gaussianity, keeping all the other parameters fixed.
+We also show how important is the error in the determination of the matter density parameter.
+To do so, we vary at the same time both $\Omega_{\rm m}$ and $\Omega_{\Lambda}$ to have a flat geometry.
 For the sake of simplicity, we restrict our analysis to the convergence power spectrum, the shear in aperture and the effective convergence bispectrum.